 Halve lime.
 Juice one half and cut other half into quarters.

-Pat chicken breasts dry and, on a separate cutting board, cut into 1" dice.
+Pat chicken dry and, on a separate cutting board, cut into 1" dice.
 Place a medium non-stick pan over medium-high heat and add 2 tsp. olive oil.
-Add diced chicken to hot pan and stir occasionally until chicken begins to brown, 2-3 minutes.
+Add diced chicken to hot pan and stir occasionally until beginning to brown, 2-3 minutes.

 Reserve 2 Tbsp. onion.
 Add remaining onion to pan and stir occasionally until onion begins to get tender, 2-3 minutes.